About Baraboo

 Arrest Records

 The Sauk County Sheriff's Office and municipal police departments maintain arrest records for their respective jurisdictions.
-These documents detail the circumstances of each arrest—date, time, location, and charges filed.
+These documents detail the circumstances of each arrest, date, time, location, and charges filed.
 Residents and attorneys seeking copies can contact the appropriate law enforcement agency directly, though formal requests under the Wisconsin Open Records Law are often necessary.
 Records typically contain the arrested individual's personal information, details about the arresting officer, and documentation of subsequent court proceedings.

 Criminal Records

 The criminal records ecosystem in Sauk County includes records of felonies, misdemeanors, traffic violations, and entries in the sex offender registry.
 These records are maintained by the Sauk County Clerk of Courts and the Wisconsin Department of Justice.
-Residents can request background checks through the Wisconsin Bureau of Investigation, which provides reports on an individual's criminal history.
+Residents can request background checks through the Wisconsin Department of Justice, which provides reports on an individual's criminal history.
 The process involves submitting a request form and paying a nominal fee, with results typically including arrest records, court dispositions, and incarceration history.

 Vital Records